-- You have taken the vehicle into a garage three times to fix the same malfunction and the problem was not resolved.
+- You have taken the vehicle into a garage 3 times to fix the same malfunction and the problem was not resolved.

-- Or the cumulative time the vehicle spends in the shop adds up to 30 days within the two-year period.
+- The cumulative time the vehicle spends in the shop adds up to 30 days within 2 years.

-- Or the defect is so serious that it renders the vehicle so unsafe it could cause death.
+- The defect is so serious that it renders the vehicle so unsafe it could cause death.

 If your vehicle fits into any of the above categories, you most likely purchased a lemon.
 So now what do you do?
 You keep getting the car back from the garage and the exact same thing keeps going wrong.
 You're frustrated, and you can't take it any more.